Black Sea Fleet: 1877 conflict with Turkey

+1905 revolution

 The Black Sea Fleet would play an instrumental political role in the 1905 Russian Revolution with the crew of the battleship Potemkin revolting in 1905 soon after the Navy's defeat in the Russo-Japanese War.
 The revolt acquired a symbolic character in the lead up to the Russian Revolutions of 1917 and after, as portrayed in the 1925 film by Sergei Eisenstein, Battleship Potemkin.
-Lenin wrote that the Potemkin uprising had had a huge importance in terms of being the first attempt at creating the nucleus of a revolutionary army.
+Lenin referred to the Potemkin uprising as “the dress rehearsal” for the 1917 Revolution.

 World War I and Russian Civil War

 During World War I, there were a number of encounters between the Russian and Ottoman navies in the Black Sea.
-The Ottomans initially had the advantage due to having under their command the German battlecruiser SMS Goeben, but after the two modern Russian dreadnoughts Imperatritsa Mariya and Imperatritsa Ekaterina Velikaya had been built in Mykolaiv, the Russians took command of the sea until the Russian government collapsed in November 1917.
-German submarines of the Constantinople Flotilla and Turkish light forces would continue to raid and harass Russian shipping until the war's end.
+The Ottomans initially had the advantage due to having under their command the German battlecruiser SMS Goeben, but after the two modern Russian dreadnoughts Imperatritsa Mariya and Imperatritsa Ekaterina Velikaya had been built in Nikolaev, the Russians took command of the sea until the Revolutions of 1917.
+German submarines of the Constantinople Flotilla and Turkish light forces would continue to raid and harass Russian shipping until the end of hostilities between the Central Powers and Russia in early 1918.
+In the interim, and through 1917, the cohesion and effectiveness of the Black Sea Fleet began to collapse.

 In 1918, some elements of the fleet were interned by the Central Powers as a result of their advance into South Russia.
 In the April Crimea operation, the goal of both Ukrainians and Germans was to get control over the Black Sea Fleet, anchored in Sevastopol.
 Former Chief of Staff Mikhail Sablin raised the colours of the Ukrainian National Republic on 29 April 1918, and moved a portion of the Ukrainian fleet (two battleships and fourteen destroyers) to Novorossiysk in order to save it from capture by the Germans.

 He was ordered to scuttle his ships by Lenin but refused to do so.
 Most ships returned to Sevastopol, where they first came under German control.
-In November 1918 they came under Allied control who later gave the ships to Wrangel's fleet of the Whites.
+In November 1918 they came under control of the Allies, who later gave the ships to Wrangel's fleet of the Whites.

 In 1919, following the collapse of the Central Powers' occupation in Western Russia, the Red Fleet of Ukraine was established out of certain remnants of the Russian Imperial Fleet.
 However, subsequently these elements were either scuttled or captured by the Western Allies.
 During the ensuing Russian Civil War, the chaotic political and strategic situation in southern Russia permitted the intervening Western allies to occupy Odessa, Sevastopol and other centres with relative ease.

 Most of the ships of the Black Sea Fleet became part of the "Russian Squadron" of Wrangel's armed forces.
-Following the defeat of anti-Bolshevik forces and the evacuation of Crimea by White forces, the fleet itself sailed to Tunisia.
-Out of those ships, some passed to the French Navy while others were sold as scrap.
+Following the defeat of anti-Bolshevik forces and the evacuation of Crimea by White forces in 1920, the fleet itself sailed to Constantinople together with 126 ships of all types, carrying 150,000 refugees.
+Out of the former ships of the Black Sea Fleet, some passed to the French Navy while others were sold as scrap.